 Upon connecting, the server will send to the client a two-byte player id.
 (This two-byte number, and all numbers in the remainder of the protocol, will be sent in network byte order.)

 In response, the client sends two bytes indicating the player's preferred game id (if any).
 Transmitting 0x0000 indicates that any game is acceptable.
 The game ID 0xffff is reserved for future use (i.e. the user shouldn't pick that as their game ID).

-The server will respond with the three bytes '0', 'K', 'v', and a fourth byte corresponding to the server version number.
-Then, it will send three 2-byte numbers:
+The server will respond right away with the three bytes '0', 'K', 'v', and a fourth byte corresponding to the server version number.
+If the requested game isn't ready to start yet, it will quietly wait until a second player joins (the ok completes the "handshake" so to speak, so the client can sit tight).
+Then, when the server is ready to start the game with both players (or has decided it can't), it will send three 2-byte numbers: